 · In Saved By the Bell, Zack and Kelly were destined to be together from the get go.
 The first few series revolved around Zack’s attempts at trying to land a date with her and finally getting rewarded for his hard work.
 The two of them were completely compatible with one another and were able to overcome any hardships that came their way.
 Nick and Lindsay were brought together by mere happenstance and their relationship didn’t stand a chance, as they had very little in common.
 Lindsay liked Nick, but only as a friend.

 · In Saved by the Bell, you rarely saw the characters home lives, every once in a while there might be an episode in which Zack’s dad made an appearance, but for the most part the show revolved around the characters time at the school.
 There were no episodes (that I recall) where Zack had to meet the approval of Kelly’s father, or Kelly’s mother nosing into her affairs.
 The closest thing to family intervention came when Kelly’s younger sister developed a crush on Zack and he had to let her down easily.
 Of course, in Saved by the Bell, nothing is ever simple, so rather than just tell Kelly’s younger sister that he’s not interested, he tried to repulse her away by dressing and acting like a complete slob, which had the opposite effect.
 Finally, Zack breaks down and tells the younger sister that he is only interested in Kelly.
 And she replies, “Why didn’t you just say so in the first place?”
 In Freaks and Geeks, the family plays a huge role in the series and when Lindsay’s dad finds out she is dating Nick, he naturally disapproves, afraid that he might get her pregnant, or catch some venereal disease.
 He then tells her the disturbing story about how he lost his virginity (to a prostitute in Korea, “the worst five dollars I’ve ever spent.”)
 And then her mother chimes in, “Your virginity is a gift.”
-Sex never seemed to on the mind of the Saved By the Bell kids, just innocent, puppy dog love.
+Sex never seemed to on the mind of the Saved By the Bell kids, just innocent puppy dog love.

 At the end of the series (when the producers knew it was going to be cancelled) Sam got his wish and was given a chance to date Cindy.
 In Smooching and Mooching, Sam finds out that Cindy has broken up with Todd and then, much to his surprise, she asks him if he would like to come to a party.
 It turns out to be a Spin the Bottle party and Neal is adamant that Sam bring him and Bill along.
 Sam acquiesces and the three of them go to the party, not knowing what to expect.
-The only one that doesn’t see any action is Neal.
+The only one who doesn’t see any action is Neal.
 Cindy takes Sam into a bedroom and the two of them stare at each other for a while, Sam is not certain what he is supposed to do, and then he finally asks Cindy if he can kiss her.
-She then essentially forces herself on Sam, to the point of near molestation.
+She then forces herself on Sam, to the point of near molestation.
 The two of them start to date, but the happiness is short lived, when Sam realizes that him and Cindy have little in common, and on top of that she is pretty boring.
 When Sam takes her to see The Jerk at the movie theater, she doesn’t laugh once and finds it to be stupid.
 There are only two things she’s interested in: talking about high school and making out.
 Sam now has to face the hardest challenge of his life, breaking up with the girl of his dreams.
 Cindy doesn't take it very well, screams at Sam, and throws the ring he gave her at him.
 It’s a stark contrast from the seemingly sweet girl we saw in the series pilot episode.
 It’s certainly no Saved By the Bell romance.
 Had Freaks and Geeks gone down that path, more than likely Sam and Cindy would have gotten married.

 3) Not Malleable (Or Too Real For Its Own Good)

 Freaks and Geeks is set in a specific place and time (Michigan, 1980) and everything about it looks authentic right down to the smallest detail; the sets, the music, and even the look of the actors seem genuine.
 It’s on par with looking at a time capsule from that period.
 The jokes and gags are often driven by the narrative and never exists for their own sake.
-This is Freaks and Geeks greatest strength, but is ultimately the reason why it never lasted more than a season.
+This is Freaks and Geeks greatest strength, but it was, ultimately, the reason why it never lasted more than a season.
 By setting the show in a specific time and place, and giving it more realistic narratives, it is pretty limited in the type of stories it wants to tell.
 For instance, there is no episode in which the gang takes an all expense trip to Hawaii, nor is there an episode in which they enter a talent show where the top cash prize is conveniently the same amount they need to save their favorite hang out from being torn down.
 A common trope of sitcoms is to have a day dream sequence; Saved By the Bell is filled with these, like the episode in which Screech is made the new hall monitor and then day dreams about himself being Robo-Screech.
 Freaks and Geeks strays away from this trope; the closest we get to a daydream sequence is when Sam is dancing in front of and talking to a mirror, imagining what he's going to say after Cindy sees him in his new jump suit.

 Saved by the Bell is a truly awful show; filled with bad jokes, cheap sets, and horrible acting, but it managed to last four seasons (two spin off shows followed as well as a few rip offs) mainly because there was no attempt to ground the show in reality.
 In fact, the humor and characters in Saved By the Bell are so over the top, that if there was an episode in which Screech invented a rocket and flew the gang to the Moon, the audience wouldn’t bat an eye.
 After all, there was actually a story in which the Feds thought Screech was a Martian.
 However, a similar story in Freaks and Geeks universe would have the audience scratching its head.
 The only problems the characters in Saved By the Bell face is “What should I wear to prom?” or “What should I get Kelly for Christmas?”
 It’s usually a really trivial matter that gets resolved by the episode’s end.
-The characters never seem to worry about money and getting in trouble with their parents.
-If one of Zack’s plans backfires, it usually ends with him getting a detention, but he’s really no worse for wear, and comes out of it smiling.
+The characters never seem to worry about money or getting in trouble with their parents.
+If one of Zack’s plans backfires, it usually ends with him getting a detention, but he is no worse for wear, and comes out of it smiling.
 The only time Saved By the Bell is interested in the “real world” is when there is a mandatory episode dealing with the dangers of drugs and alcohol.
 In one of the most famous Saved by the Bell episodes, famous actor Johnny Dakota chooses Bayside to film an anti-drug commercial.
 The gang is ecstatic, even more so when Johnny agrees to let them appear in the PSA.
 He later invites him to a party, where Zack and Kelly discover much to their horror that their idol smokes marijuana on a regular basis.
 The next day, they refuse to shoot the PSA and Johnny storms off the set.
-All is not lost, however, as it is revealed that their principal Mr.Belding CONVENIENTLY knows the president of NBC, who agrees to let them shoot their own anti-drug PSA.
+All is not lost, however, as it is revealed that their principal, Mr.Belding, CONVENIENTLY knows the president of NBC, who agrees to let them shoot their own anti-drug PSA.
 Of course, only Zack and his pals are allowed to represent Bayside, because all the other students are unimportant to the proceedings.

 Saved By the Bell often has characters inexplicably picking up skills that they never seem display beforehand; in the last season Zack took the SAT and was revealed to be A GENIUS!
 How much of genius?
 Well, he scored higher than straight A student and absolute perfectionist Jessie Spano.
 Up until then Zack was a huge underachiever (academically) who put girls before grades, but because he’s the equivalent of Jesus in the Saved By Bell universe, it’s only natural that he would be a genius as well.

 In Freaks and Geeks there is an episode Breasts and Tests that is set up in almost similar fashion; Daniel, essentially the leader of the Freaks, is struggling in algebra and Lindsay offers to tutor him.
 Daniel, however, can’t quite grasp it.
 The next day, Daniel asks Lindsay to help him cheat on the test.
 Lindsay is reluctant at first, but after hearing Daniel’s teacher say awful things about him, she whole heartedly agrees.
 Daniel steals a copy of the test and then has Lindsay do all the work.
 He then copies the work on the actual test and gets a good grade.
 However, the algebra teacher is suspicious and knows that Lindsay helped Daniel cheat on the test.
 He can’t prove it, but he is determined to have Daniel suspended.
-At the episode’s climax, Daniel and Lindsay talk to the guidance counselor Mr. Rosso and swear that they didn’t cheat it; he, in his naiveté, believes them.
+At the episode’s climax, Daniel and Lindsay talk to the guidance counselor, Mr. Rosso, and swear that they didn’t cheat it; he, in his naiveté, believes them.
 Lindsays parents show up to back her up, but the algebra teacher is still not swayed and says the only way he’ll believe Daniel is if Daniel retakes the test right there in front of all them to see.
 Daniel is reluctant, but after a few urgings from Mr.Rosso agrees to take the test.
 In the Saved by the Bell universe, Daniel would discover, much to his surprise, that he knows everything on the test and would proceed to ace it.
 Of course, there’s no way Saved By the Bell would allow Daniel to get away with cheating, so he would naturally confess his crime and everyone in the room would forgive him in a teary eyed finale.
-In Freaks and Geeks, Daniel screws over himself and Lindsay, when instead of filling out the test, he writes ZEPPELIN ROCKS!
+In Freaks and Geeks, Daniel screws over himself and Lindsay, when instead of filling out the test, he writes "ZEPPELIN ROCKS!"
 He doesn’t even attempt to solve any of the problems.
 He is about to get yelled at, when he gives a teary eyed story about how in the sixth grade he was told he would never amount to anything, and this in turn silences everyone in the room, except Lindsay, who bursts out laughing, because this is the same cock and bull story he told her earlier on in the episode.
 She starts laughing so hard that tears start streaming out of her eyes.
 Daniel looks at her and whispers for her to be cool.

 The characters in Saved By the Bell genuinely enjoy highschool, where as the characters in Freaks and Geeks are trying to survive it.
 Saved By the Bell is about the joys of youth (with an occasional bump in the road), while Freaks and Geeks is about the pains of youth (with an occasional ray of light to brighten up the day).
 That maybe the "problem" with Freaks and Geeks, when people go home and watch television they want to watch something that will help them forget their problems, rather than something that will open old wounds.
 Hence, shows like Saved By the Bell are allowed to have a long shelf life, they're mindlessly stupid, but no one will ever mistake them for reality.
 However, Paul Feig and company got the last laugh, the cast and crew of Freaks and Geeks are still enjoying rather successful careers, while the people associated with Saved By the Bell have faded into obscurity.
 Well, except Mario Lopez, someone's got to host Access Hollywood!
 Or whatever gossip show he does.